Real-time data streaming and analytics system (Windows/Linux)

 ArcGIS License Manager may be required for configuring and managing ArcGIS Pro licenses.
 See ArcGIS License Manager documentation for more information.

-Additional information on interactions between ArcGIS Enterprise components can be found in the ArcGIS Enterprise on Windows and Linux product documentation.
+Additional information on interactions between ArcGIS Enterprise components can be found in the ArcGIS Enterprise on Windows and Linux product documentation, including a diagram of ports used in an ArcGIS Enterprise on Windows and Linux deployment.
 Additional deployment considerations can be found in the ArcGIS GeoEvent Server product documentation.

 Capabilities